Skip to main content

 Electronic poster displays

-• The RCR logo or crest must not be displayed on or included on the physical poster or e-poster image.
-Any physical poster or e-poster containing the RCR logo will not be displayed or published.
+• The RCR logo or crest must not be displayed on or included on the poster.
+Any poster containing the RCR logo will not be displayed or published

-• A PDF of the accepted e-Poster must be submitted to the SciGen abstract submission website by Monday 7th October 2024.
-Failure to provide a PDF file will result in the abstract not being displayed and therefore withdrawn from the competition.
-Please note that if invited to submit an e-Poster, your name and email address will be shared with our external provider SciGen.
+• A PDF of your accepted poster must be submitted to the SciGen abstract submission website by Monday 7th October 2024.
+Failure to provide a PDF file will result in the abstract not being displayed and automatic withdrawn from the competition.
+Please note that if invited to submit a poster, your name and email address will be shared with our external provider SciGen.

 ABSTRACT FAQs